qmachine/qmachine/docs/http-api.rst

 The data model is based on Quanah_'s asynchronous variables ("avars").
-An avar is a JavaScript object that acts as a generic container for other types by storing a unique identifier, "key", alongside the contained data, "val".
-QM extends this model by adding a "box" parameter to allow grouping and a "status" parameter for avars that represent job descriptions.
+An avar is a JavaScript object that acts as a generic container for other types by storing data in its "val" property.
+QM extends this model by adding "box", "key", and optional "status" properties.
+The "box" property is useful for grouping avars in various ways, while the "key" property is a unique identifier for each avar.
+The optional "status" property is present on avars that represent job descriptions.

 Get avar
 ~~~~~~~~

 To get the value of an avar, a client must request it by known box and known
 key.
-For the example shown in the table, an avar with "cardboard" as its box, "982770f29" as its key, and 2 as its value would look like
+For the example shown in the table, an avar with "cardboard" as its box,
+"982770f29" as its key, and 2 as its value would look like

 .. code-block:: js